-Cheating Dome presents: Football Manager 2014 for PC
+Cheating Dome presents Cheats & Hints for Football Manager 2014 running on PC

 Find a good assistant.
 He'll offer helpful advice on almost everything else you do in the game, so don't settle for the (likely awful) default.